 Interest rates were at historical lows during the COVID Pandemic, but have increased since May 2022 following the Reserve Bank of Australia's change in monetary policy and decision to significantly increase cash rates.
-This meant that as longer term investments matured, re- investment was at higher rates.
-Therefore it took time for Council to realise the full benefit of the rate rises.
-However, rates are expected to stabilise during 2024/25 with marginal increases towards the end of the LTFP.
+This has meant that as longer term investments mature, re-investment will be at higher rates.
+It will take time for Council to realise the full benefit of the rate rises as it still has funds invested in lower yielding investments.
+However, rates are expected to stabilise by 2024/25 with marginal increases towards the end of the LTFP.
 This has been reflected in the interest income projections in the LTFP.
 A review of the Investment Policy to maximise returns on investment within Council's risk profile was undertaken to ensure that the LTFP returns from investments are achievable.